Acne Treatment, Acne Prodcuts, Acne Medication

 (Source: The use of sulfur in dermatology, Gupta AK, Nicol K. Division of Dermatology, Department of Medicine, Sunnybrook And Women's College Health Science Center, University of Toronto, Toronto, Ontario, Canada. agupta@execulink.com)

-10% topical sulfur is comparable to the performance of oral tetracycline.
+10% of topical sulfur is comparable to the performance of oral tetracycline.

 (Source: Journal of Drugs in Dermatology | Date: 7/1/2004 | Author: Gupta, Aditya K.; Nicol, Karyn)